tuommii/tuommii/README.md

 <h4 align="center">
-	I :heart: what I do<br><br>We are currently writing our own ✨ shell ✨ from scratch and without help of the C:s Standard Library
+	I :heart: what I do<br><br>We are currently writing our own ✨ shell ✨ from scratch and without help of the C:s standard library
 	<br><br>
 </h4>